Metanix777/rsschool-cv/cv.md

 Responsible, sociable, hardworking, capable of self-education.
 I like to spend my free time in the gym, read books, spend time in a pleasant company.
 I'm not afraid to take responsibility.
 I want to learn and develop in Frontend.

+## Skils

+-   Knowledge of the OOP, principles and design patterns;
+-   HTML;
+-   CSS (Sass/SCSS, BEM);
+-   Javascript (ES5+);
+-   Basic React, Styled Components;
+-   Photoshop, Figma;
+-   Knowledge of 1C, VB, SQL;
+-   Development and introduction of new functionality;
+-   Strong interpersonal and communication skills;